jeftegoes/AwsOverview/Machine Learning/AI and ML.md

   - Refers to how many times the model will iterate over the entire training dataset.
   - Too few epochs can lead to underfitting, while too many may cause overfitting.
 - **Regularization**
+  - Is a machine learning technique that **reduces overfitting** by adding a penalty to the model's loss function, discouraging overly complex models with extreme parameter values.
     - Adjusting the balance between simple and complex model.
     - Increase regularization to reduce overfitting.

-# 24. Model Parameters
+# 25. Model Parameters

 - **Definition**
   - Internal values learned during training that determine **how the model makes predictions**.